1987–88 Philadelphia Flyers season: Season standings

+Record vs. opponents

 Playoffs

 In their first round playoff series with the Washington Capitals, the Flyers blew a 3–1 series lead as Washington forced a Game 7.
-They then blew a 3–0 lead in Game 7 as Washington won 5-4, in overtime.
+They then blew a 3–0 lead in Game 7 as Washington won 5–4, in overtime.

 Afterwards, general manager Bobby Clarke fired head coach Mike Keenan citing a lack of enthusiasm from the club to continue playing for him.